Sdcantwell3/Covid_deaths_pop_density/README.md

 ## Data Exploration
 - We were able to combine a few of the data tables that we sourced online to get a dataset that had all relevant information by state.
-- We then went in and cleaned this dataset by dropped columns that were missing information or we deemed irrelevant to our projection.
+- We then went in and cleaned this dataset by dropping columns that were missing information or that we deemed irrelevant to our prediction.
 - We also went through and reformatted specific columns as needed.

 ## Data Aanlysis